-Pronounced “le-soo-too”, Lesotho is a beautiful, mountainous country with sweeping views, dramatic waterfalls, and a rich cultural history.
+Pronounced “le-soo-too”, The Kingdom of Lesotho is a beautiful, mountainous country with a rich cultural history.
+Lesotho is a land-locked country, surrounded by South Africa.
 Lesotho’s capital and largest city is Maseru.

 Australian volunteers have supported a wide range of partner organisations in Lesotho to achieve their development goals since 1975.

-Culture and dress
+Culture and religion

 Lesotho has a temperate climate with hot summers and cold winters.
 Maseru and its surrounding lowlands often reach 30°C in the summer.
 Winters can be cold, with the lowlands getting down to −7 °C and the highlands to −20°C.